syncfusion-content/maui-docs/MAUI/Cartesian-Charts/neumorphicUI-column-chart.md

 # Neumorphic UI Chart using Syncfusion .NET MAUI Column Chart

-Learn to create visually stunning Neumorphic charts in using Syncfusion [.NET MAUI Column Chart]().
+Learn to create visually stunning Neumorphism UI charts using Syncfusion [.NET MAUI Column Chart](https://help.syncfusion.com/maui/cartesian-charts/column).
 Follow a step-by-step tutorial utilizing a custom class that inherits from `IDrawable` and `Graphics view` for a seamless blend of design and data representation in your application.

 ## Step 1: Implementing SfShadowDrawer Class

 The `SfShadowDrawer` class is a base class that implements the `IDrawable` interface.
 It serves as a foundation for creating drawable elements with shadow effects.
 This class provides properties and methods to control shadow properties, such as offset, blur, color, and opacity.

-## Step 2: Implementing Draw Method
+## Step 2: Implements a Method to Draw and ApplyShadow

-Implements the `IDrawable` interface method `Draw`.
+Implement the `Draw` method for the `IDrawable` interface in the custom SfShadowDrawer class.
 This method is responsible for drawing the shadow by applying the shadow effect and filling the rounded rectangle.
+Applies the shadow effect to the canvas based on the provided parameters.

 {% tabs %}